SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayJack.md

 If a country does not follow the operations of free trade, they are very sad.
 See: the Ottomans + Defensive Developmentalism.

-The principles of DD encouraged the creation of more centralized control of both millitary power and economy based on a pratic
+The principles of DD encouraged the creation of more centralized control of both military power and economy based on an anti-european sentiment.
+So, the Ottoms tried to EA — back away from trade.
+That was a bad idea: EB

 ## Defluffifying